19balazs86/PlayingWithAuthentication/README.md

 ### Project: ApiCookieAuth

-- Implements a cookie authentication.
-- Call the ApiJWT service to obtain a token and store it in the AuthenticationProperties for future use.
-- Implement a method for adding sessions to the black list.
+- A simple WebAPI with a single login.html file.
+This is not a comprehensive example, just a checking the basics of cookie authentication.
+- Black-list: Implemented a solution to invalidate or reject a cookie based on the session ID.
 ###### Resources
 - [ASP.NET Core Cookie Authentication](https://youtu.be/hw2B6SZj8y8) 📽️*46min-RawCoding*